GdDev00/lotto_lottery/README.md

   * *display_table_lib.py* is a custom module used for generate a visual representation of ticket;

   ## How to launch
-  From the root folder launch *game.py* in the command line
+  From the root folder launch *game.py* in the command line and follow the instructions.